MRollin03/JobActions/README.txt

-# JobActions
+#JobActions

-JobActions is a Minecraft plugin that allows players to create, list, and fulfill orders for items using an in-game currency (MetaCoins).
-The plugin provides commands for creating orders, listing orders, receiving ordered items, and managing orders through a graphical user interface (GUI).
+JobActions is a Minecraft plugin that enables players to create, list, and fulfill orders for items using an in-game currency called MetaCoins.
+The plugin provides commands for creating and managing orders through a graphical user interface (GUI).

 ## Features

-- **Create Orders:** Players can create orders for specific items or items they are holding in their hand.
+- **Create Orders:** Players can create orders for specific items or for items they are currently holding in their hand.
 - **List Orders:** Players can list all orders, filter orders by user or item, and manage orders through a GUI.
 - **Receive Orders:** Players can receive their fulfilled orders through a GUI.
-- **Permissions:** Fine-grained permissions to control who can create, list, cancel, and receive orders.
+- **Permissions:** Fine-grained permissions control who can create, list, cancel, and receive orders.
-- **Configuration:** Customizable configuration options to set order limits, fees, and timeouts.
+- **Configuration:** Customizable options to set order limits, fees, and timeouts.

 ## Commands